 During the winter solstice, sunlight is able to penetrate the inside of the inner chapel, falling first on the chapel’s rear wall, and then moving across slowly to illuminate a large statue of Osiris.
 There is also an additional light box that allows a square of light to follow the temple’s central axis.
 As it travels along the axis, it first illuminates a statue of the god Amen-Ra, then a kneeling statue of King Thutmose III, and then finally a statue of Hapi the Nile god.

-Because the temple is one of Egypt’s most famous and most visited attractions, and certainly one of the most famous attractions in Luxor, it is almost always featured in our Egypt package tours that include spending some time in Luxor.
-Nearly all of our Nile cruise packages also include a visit to Queen Hatshepsut’s temple because it is well and truly one attraction you really don’t want to miss.
+Because the temple is one of Egypt’s most famous and most visited attractions, and certainly one of the most famous attractions in Luxor, it is almost always featured in our Egypt travel packages that include spending some time in Luxor.
+Nearly all of our Nile cruises from Luxor to Aswan and our Nile cruises from Aswan to Luxor also include a visit to Queen Hatshepsut’s temple because it is well and truly one attraction you really don’t want to miss.